Contribute

 pip install twine

-First, pull to make sure you have all the remote cahnges.
+First, pull to make sure you have all the remote changes.
 Merge any conflicts with your new changes, and commit.
-Then, execute the following commands:

 bumpver update --patch